The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Results

 These two histograms are subdivided into six stacked histograms, representing the radial regions considered throughout this work.
 The total mass budgets in each region are shown in the pie charts appended to the right hand side of each panel, which once again includes a green line to show the overlap between high-$\alpha$ and low-$\alpha$ stars (though here, the overlapping fraction is restricted to stars within each radial bin).
-In most realisations, the stars found in the innermost radial range of $0<R_{\rm G}/\rm{kpc}<3$ form either the majority or the plurality of the total stars for both high-$\alpha$ and low-$\alpha$ selections.
+In most cases, the stars found in the innermost radial range of $0<R_{\rm G}/\rm{kpc}<3$ form either the majority or the plurality of the total stars for both high-$\alpha$ and low-$\alpha$ selections (though with the low-$\alpha$ stars in `smeared chemistry' examples proving an exception).
 Yet, it is also common that the overlapping fraction is minimised in this innermost region.
 This is due to a combination of a few factors.
 Firstly, the SFR is the most bursty in the inner few kpc, mainly due to its sensitive response to subhalo interactions and inflows.
-Secondly, gas mixing occurs on shorter timescales, such that there is a narrow chemical abundance range at any one time.
+Secondly, gas mixing in inner regions occurs on shorter timescales, such that there is a narrow chemical abundance range at any one time.
 Thirdly, there is a lower fraction of stars that migrated from other birth radii where the disc chemistry might be different (which we will show in Section \ref{sec:migration}).
-These effects lead to a higher definition or `clumpy' distribution of stars in the chemical abundance plane.
+These effects lead to a higher-definition or `clumpy' distribution of stars in the chemical abundance plane.

 We stack additional histograms in light-grey, where the thickness represents all remaining stars that do not have disc-like orbits at $z=0$.
 These can be stars that formed before the development of the stellar disc, stars that naturally formed in regions outside of the disc, or disc stars that have transitioned to halo-like kinematics due to kinematic heating.
-In some cases, large numbers of disc stars are scattered into the halo during a major merger event.
-Signs of these major mergers can be seen with sudden and short-lived spikes in the SFR, such as Au-4 at $\tau=2.5\,$Gyrs, Au-19 at $\tau=5\,$Gyrs, or Au-29 at $\tau=4\,$Gyrs.
-In those most extreme cases, the scattering significantly depletes the mass budget of stars in the high-$\alpha$ sequence.
+In some cases, large numbers of disc stars are scattered into the halo and onto higher radial orbits during a major merger event.
+Signs of these major mergers can be seen with sudden and short-lived spikes in the SFR, such as Au-27 at $\tau=9.5\,$Gyrs.
+In the most extreme cases, the scattering depletes the mass budget of stars in the high-$\alpha$ sequence, which in turn reduces the strength of any potential bi-modality.